Kerry Carpenter Preview, Player Props: Tigers vs. Guardians

 Guardians Pitching Rankings

-- The Guardians have the fourth-ranked team ERA among all MLB pitching staffs (3.80).
+- The Guardians' 3.78 team ERA ranks fourth across all league pitching staffs.

-- Williams (1-3) gets the starting nod for the Guardians in his 11th start of the season.
-He has a 2.80 ERA in 54 2/3 innings pitched, with 59 strikeouts.
+- Bibee (9-2 with a 2.90 ERA and 106 strikeouts in 108 2/3 innings pitched) tries for his 10th victory when he makes the start for the Guardians, his 20th of the season.

-- The righty last appeared on Saturday against the Tampa Bay Rays, when he tossed five innings, allowing one earned run while giving up five hits.
+- In his most recent appearance on Sunday, the right-hander tossed seven innings against the Tampa Bay Rays, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.